-With partnership income, the relationship between the business of the corporate partner and the partnership will control the classification.
-If the partnership's activities are closely related to the activities of the corporate partner, the corporate partner's share of partnership income will be apportioned the same as its other business income.
+With partnership income, the relationship between the corporate partner and the partnership will control the classification.
+If a unitary relationship exists, the corporate partner will include its share of the partnerships factors in the computation of business income apportioned to Indiana.

 Nonbusiness Income is defined as all income not properly classified as business income.
-45 I.A.C.
-3.1-1-31.
+45 IAC 3-1-1-31.
 Some examples of nonbusiness income include (but are not limited to):

-- 1. Dividends from stock held for investment purposes only; - 2.
+- 1. Dividends from stock held for investment purposes only. - 2.
 Interest on portfolio of interest bearing securities held for investment purposes only; or, - 3.
 Capital gain or loss from the sale of property held for investment purposes only.

-Note: Partnership distributions included in federal taxable income derived from a partnership not having a unitary relationship with the corporate partner (taxpayer) will be reported on line 9, column C. All non-unitary partnership distributions attributed to Indiana, including the apportioned share of the partnership's state income taxes and charitable contributions, must be entered on line 9, column D for Indiana adjusted gross income.
+Note: Partnership distributions included in federal taxable income derived from a partnership not having a unitary relationship with a corporate partner (taxpayer) will be reported on line 9, column C. All non-unitary partnership distributions attributed to Indiana, including the apportioned share of the partnerships, state income taxes and charitable contributions, must be entered on line 9, column D for Indiana adjusted gross income.